Madeira wine: Development and success (15th–18th centuries)

 The intense heat in the holds of the ships had a transforming effect on the wine, as discovered by Madeira producers when one shipment was returned to the island after a long trip.
 The customer was found to prefer the taste of this style of wine, and Madeira labeled as vinho da roda (wines that have made a round trip) became very popular.
 Madeira producers found that aging the wine on long sea voyages was very costly, so they began to develop methods on the island to produce the same aged and heated style.
 They began storing the wines on trestles at the winery or in special rooms known as estufas, where the heat of the island sun would age the wine.

+With the increase of commercial treaties with England such as the Marriage Treaty in 1662, important English merchants settled on the island and, ultimately, controlled the increasingly important island wine trade.
+The English traders settled in the Funchal as of the seventeenth century, consolidating the markets from North America, the West Indies and England itself.
+Notable brands include Cossart and Gordon founded in 1745 and Blandy's in 1811.

-The 18th century was the "golden age" for Madeira.
+The eighteenth century was the "golden age" for Madeira.
 The wine's popularity extended from the American colonies and Brazil in the New World to Great Britain, Russia, and Northern Africa.
 The American colonies, in particular, were enthusiastic customers, consuming as much as 95% of all wine produced on the island each year.